USF-CS631-S24/USF-CS631-S24.github.io/assignments/lab06.md

 **Circuit Quality**

-You need to have a clean repo, consistent naming and indentation, no dead code, no unnecessarily complex code.
-Any deductions can be earned back.
+Keep your circuits organized and symmetric.
+Do not use diagonal wires even though Digital allows you to do so.
+For the circuit labs we will not look at circuit quality, but for the projects we will.
+However, it is best just to build clean circuits from the beginning.
+You also need to have a clean repo with no extra files.